Last Updated on by

 Getting Rid of Dirty Grout Lines

 Grout is notorious for being one of the most hard to clean areas of the home; especially in the bathroom where we rinse our bodies daily.
-Not to worry, a power washer will remove any dirt and leave your shower with an all original sparkling shine.
+Not to worry, tile and grout cleaning services will remove any dirt and leave your shower with an all original sparkling shine.

 Spray some soap or multi-surface cleaner with bleach for the worst areas.
 Let the cleaners soak in and eat away at the dirt and grime and then go over it with a 15 degree fan tip.
 For mold, I recommend treating your shower with special antimicrobials that kill mold instantly.
 How to Remove Shower Mold.